Asus gaming monitors now include an insane 540 Hz display

-(Pocket-lint) - During CES 2023 Asus revealed a number of new gaming monitors including one that it claims is the world's fastest esports gaming monitor.
+During CES 2023 Asus revealed a number of new gaming monitors including one that it claims is the world's fastest esports gaming monitor.

 The line-up for 2023 includes a number of different monitors to suit all tastes, whether you're after a massive 49-inch super ultrawide display or a tiny but punchy pro-grade monitor, Asus seemingly has it all.